Faces from the War Memorial

 * Two hundred lost their lives within sight of Stornoway Harbour, when their transport, H.M.Y.
 Iolaire, foundered on the Beasts of Holm on 1 January 1919.

-The approximately 1,300 names on the list are ordered by the village from which the men last departed the island.
+The approximately 1,300 names on this site are grouped by the village from which the men last departed the island.
 There is no complete list of casualties, originating from the Isle of Lewis.
 Many lived away from the island by the time they joined up, whether it be elsewhere in the United Kingdom or overseas.
-Any reference to these men would have pointed to their last residence, with no obvious link to the island.
+Any reference to these men would have pointed to their last residence or next-of-kin; which would not necessarily have been in the Isle of Lewis.

 * Loyal Lewis Roll of Honour 1914-1918, Stornoway Gazette, 1921